bernatferragut/FutureWeb-blog/_posts/17-11-16-VR-Interaction-Part2.md

 B. They are available
 C. They work on MOBILE and rea CHEAP
 D. Because they are so basic there is still a lot to experiment and study about

+## GAZE INPUT

+> When using Gaze we mean the IGvrGazeResponder System which incorporates the following functions:

+1. OnGazeEnter()
+2. OnGazeExit()
+3. OnGazeTrigger()

+Here as an example the code to change the color of a cube on Enter/Exit and Playing an animation on Tigger.